rainonej/Reddit-Projects/README.md

 ## Subreddit Predictions
 The purpose of this project is to create a Machine Learning Model which can read a reddit post title and predict which subreddit it belongs to.
-The project will be broken up into steps which can be separated into three main sections.
+The project will be broken up into steps which can be separated into three main sections, each of which gets its own Notebook.

 ### Preliminary Assessment
 1: Identify the Problem